Many people are curious about how I got into the field of data science with a Psychology degree. They’re curious how I made the first step.

 TL; DR: (i) self-learning, (ii) delivering value, and (iii) effective communication.

 As much as I try not to appear boastful, my intent is to share what I’ve learned and help others get into and be successful in this field.
-If it comes across as self-promotion to you, don't read further.

 Having just graduated with my degree in Psychology and Organisation Behaviour, I was unsure of what to do next.
 I’m a Social Science graduate!
 I could do anything!
 Or I could do nothing.